Bruno-Diego/copacabana-pp5/README.md

    - Finally, to complete the first deployment set up of the app, create a Procfile so that Heroku knows how to run the project.
 Within this file add the following: web: gunicorn APP-NAME.wsgi Web tells Heroku to allow web traffic, whilst gunicorn is the server installed earlier, a web services gateway interface server (wsgi).
 This is a standard that allows Python services to integrate with web servers.
    - Now, go to the 'Deploy' Tab on Heroku.
 Find the 'Deployment Method' section and choose GitHub.
 Connect to your GitHub account and find the repo you want to deploy.
    - Scroll down to the Automatic and Manual Deploys sections.
 Click 'Deploy Branch' in the Manual Deploy section and waited as Heroku installed all dependencies and deployed the code.
-   - Once the project is finnished deploying, click 'Open App' to see the newly deployed project.
+   - Once the project is finished deploying, click 'Open App' to see the newly deployed project.
    - Before deploying the final draft of your project you must:
    - Remove staticcollect=1 from congifvars within Heroku
    - Ensure DEBUG is set to false in settings.py file or: